ybchojo/lin_take_home/README.md

 # Infinity Influencer Marketing

+# Project Description

-## Build a Python microservice to identify whether a given post_text is sponsored or not
+*Build a Python microservice to identify whether a given post_text is sponsored or not